Is Your Cat Thriving or Just Surviving

 Start your kittens out on the right track

-And for momma cat--it's not what you might think about dry food being good for her and for her babies--her body can much more quickly and efficiently turn canned or raw food into milk for her kittens
+And for a pregnant or nursing momma cat, dry food is a no-no!
+Her body can much more quickly and efficiently turn canned or raw food into milk for her kittens.

 "5 Myths About Cat Food That